ChristianJWKlein/ChristianJWKlein/README.md

 # 👋🏽 Christian Klein here.
-On my way to becoming a Software Engineer 🤘🏽
+Software Engineer.
+Leveling Up One Day at a Time 🤘🏽

 <table>
 <tr>